proj-airi/chromatic/README.md

 [[Try it](https://proj-airi-chromatic.netlify.app/)]

+🎨 Readability enhanced, clean, nice looking colors palette we used across our [Project AIRI](https://github.com/moeru-ai/airi) projects!
+You could think of it as a alternative of https://www.radix-ui.com/colors/custom

 > [!NOTE]
 >
 > This project is part of (and also associate to) the [Project AIRI](https://github.com/moeru-ai/airi), we aim to build a LLM-driven VTuber like [Neuro-sama](https://www.youtube.com/@Neurosama) (subscribe if you didn't!) if you are interested in, please do give it a try on [live demo](https://airi.moeru.ai).